|

-Can music help us recover from illness?
+Could music help us recover from our illness?.
 The answer is yes.
-More and more research has shown that music not only helps students in their studies but also assists patients to recover from illness
+More and more research have shown that music not only will help students in their studies but also help patients recovering from their illness

 Music and Recovery

-Studies conducted in USA, UK and Germany in 1992 showed that patients who listened to music recovered more quickly than average patients.
-The groups that were exposed to music also felt less anxiety and discomfort.
+Studies in US, UK and Germany in 1992 showed that patients who listened to music recovered more quickly than average patients.
+At the same time, the group that were exposed to music also felt less anxiety and discomfort.

 World War